Curriculum Vitae

 In 2018-2019, he served as an Andrew W. Mellon Fellow with the Excellence in Pedagogy and Innovative Classrooms Program (EPIC) of the Humanities Division of University of California at Los Angeles (UCLA), assisting in the development of new, interdisciplinary undergraduate programs at UCLA.

-In 2013, he received the David Eskey Award for Curricular Innovation in ESL from CATESOL (California Teachers of English to Speakers of Other Languages).
-The award was presented at the CATESOL 2013 Conference in San Diego.
+In 2013, he received the David Eskey Award for Curricular Innovation in ESL from California Teachers of English to Speakers of Other Languages (CATESOL).

 LANGUAGE PROFICIENCY

-A professionally trained linguist, Dr. Igoudin is proficient, at different skill levels, in English, French, Hebrew, Russian, and Spanish.
+A professionally trained linguist, Dr. Igoudin is proficient, besides English, in French, Hebrew, Russian, and Spanish.

 Book Chapters

 (2023). “¡La Lucha Sigue!
 Decolonizing College Composition Classrooms in Latinx California.”
-In Castañeda, H., Gamboa, P., and C. Kramsch (eds.), Exploring the Decolonial Mindset: Critical Pedagogy in Applied Linguistic Research in Latin America.
-London: Routledge.
+In Castañeda-Peña, H., Gamboa, P., and C. Kramsch (eds.), Decolonizing Linguistic Research in Latin America: Moving to a Multilingual Mindset.
+London, NY: Routledge, pp. 217-240.

 (2021).
 “Critical Ethnography and Dialogic Reflection in Student-Led Language Research.”
 In Barros, S, and D. De Jesus (eds.)
 What Is Critical in Language Studies?
 Disclosing Social Inequalities and Injustice.
-London: Routledge, pp. 59-74.
+London, New York: Routledge, pp. 59-74.

 (2013).
 “Social Identity and Language Learning Motivation: Exploring the Connection and Activating Learning.”
 In Ushioda, E. (ed.), International Perspectives in English Language Teaching: Motivation.
 London: Palgrave Macmillan, pp. 192-215.